Borough of Dartford: 2011 census

+2021 census

 Employment

 Although many of area's traditional industries of papermaking, cement, and pharmaceuticals are in decline or closing down, and many of borough's inhabitants travel away from the borough by rail and road (many commuting to London and other areas for work), there is still a large industrial and commercial base.
 Included among those areas include 'The Bridge' and Crossways to either side of the Queen Elizabeth II Bridge, areas around Greenhithe and a 740 acre site planned to contain five separate 'villages' in the Eastern Quarry near Bluewater Shopping Centre, itself a large employer.

-In October 2012 Dartford and Gravesham councils co-announced plans for a major theme park to be built on the Swanscombe peninsula, which would create up to 27,000 jobs by 2018.
+In 2012 plans were announced for the London Resort, envisaged as a major theme park to be built on the Swanscombe peninsula, which at the time was said to be able to create up to 27,000 jobs by 2018.
+As of 2023 no development had taken place.

+Towns and parishes

+There are eight civil parishes in the borough.
+The parish council for Swanscombe and Greenhithe has declared that parish to be a town, allowing it to take the name "Swanscombe and Greenhithe Town Council".
+The main part of the Dartford urban area, roughly corresponding to the pre-1974 borough, is unparished, as is the Ebbsfleet area which was removed from the parish of Swanscombe and Greenhithe in 2019.
+Dartford, Greenhithe, Longfield and Swanscombe are all post towns.